Providence and Worcester Railroad: Rolling stock

 As of 2016, the Providence and Worcester Railroad operated the following locomotives:

+Following the Genesee & Wyoming acquisition, the railroad's motive power has primarily been a variety of EMD locomotives from G&W's fleet.
+The P&W fleet also operates on connecting G&W shortlines Connecticut Southern Railroad and New England Central Railroad.

 Real estate

+For many years, the Providence and Worcester Railroad held real estate in Rhode Island and Massachusetts.
+P&W retained ownership of parts of the Northeast Corridor upon gaining independence; following Amtrak's assumption of passenger service on the corridor in 1976, it signed an agreement with P&W in 1978 to take ownership of P&W-owned parts of the corridor in exchange for making P&W's freight rights on Amtrak lines permanent.

-For many years, the Providence and Worcester Railroad had significant real estate holdings in Rhode Island and Massachusetts.
-In 1976, the railroad began construction on the South Quay Marine Terminal in East Providence, adjacent to the terminus of the East Providence Branch.
-P&W filled in a portion of the Providence River and planned to turn it into a major shipping facility.
-While P&W long looked for a partner to develop the project, it remained unused for decades.
-P&W finally sold the location in 2019 to RI Waterfront Enterprises, which in September 2022 began developing the site to support construction of wind turbines.
+In 1976, the railroad began building the South Quay Marine Terminal in East Providence, next to the terminus of the East Providence Branch.
+P&W filled in a portion of the Providence River and planned to turn it into a major shipping facility, but failed to find a partner to develop the project.
+The land went unused for decades, and P&W finally sold it in 2019 to RI Waterfront Enterprises, which in September 2022 began developing the site to support construction of wind turbines.

 Several P&W-built stations are preserved.
 In addition to the Woonsocket station, which still sees seasonal passenger service from P&W's Polar Express trains, freight or passenger stations also exist in Manville, Rhode Island; Uxbridge, Massachusetts (Uxbridge station); and Whitinsville, Massachusetts.

 Station listing

 The following stations all had passenger train service, unless noted.
-Passenger train service on the main line ended in 1957, apart from the non-stopping State of Maine Express; the East Providence Branch had passenger service from 1893 to 1896.
+Passenger train service on the main line ended in 1957, apart from the non-stopping State of Maine Express; the East Providence Branch had passenger service only from 1893 to 1896.